 In 2013, Jessica moved to Los Angeles.
 She served as Outreach Director for the production company, a Working Theater (now Crooked Grin), directing and producing theater, film and arts events.
 In 2014, she co-founded a children's picture book publishing imprint, Coralstone Press with Todd Kessler, the creator of Blue's Clues.
 In 2016, after super-volunteering for Bernie Sanders' 2016 Presidential campaign, Jessica ran for Los Angeles City Council, District 13.
 (Hollywood, Silver Lake, Echo Park, Atwater Village, Glassell Park, Korea Town.)

 Upon garnering 13% of the vote, the Salans' campaign folded into a 501(c)4 organization, Ground Game LA, of which Jessica serves as an organizer.

-Jessica resides in Hollywood, currently working as a paid intern with the consumer watchdog, national non-profit, Food & Water Watch, on their campaign against the "California Water Fix".
+Jessica resides in Hollywood, currently working as a paid intern with the consumer watchdog, national non-profit, Food & Water Watch, as an online organizer.